Dinner Party (The Office): Writing and directing

 "Dinner Party" was written by Lee Eisenberg and Gene Stupnitsky.
 Other writers for the series also added various background gags to the episode, such as Andy wearing two sweaters and holding a coat, all of the photos in the condo being of Jan with other men, and Michael's garage having both a Soloflex and a Bowflex back to back because "Michael is completely taken by late-night infomercials".

 The episode was directed by Paul Feig, making it his sixth directorial credit for the series.
 Eisenberg and Stupnitsky later noted that, because the episode was the first to be filmed following the strike, there was "a great, loose vibe on set", and as such, many of the actors would break character and laugh at the jokes.
 The majority of the episode took place at Michael's condo.
 This was the same location used in the second season entry "Office Olympics".
 Eisenberg and Stupnitsky explained that "the production design team did an amazing job to transform the condo from Michael's design aesthetic to Jan's."

-Contrary to most episodes of the series, in which the scenes and dialogue are scripted, many scenes from "Dinner Party" were improvised by the actors, such as Jan dancing while holding Jim's hand, Michael saying "snip-snap" when describing his multiple vasectomies, and Jan – along with Michael's reaction to – placing "finger horns" on her head while saying "I'm the devil".
+As usual for the series, the scenes and dialogue hewed closely to the script, with minimal improvisation by the actors.
+However, Jan actress Melora Hardin refrained from trying to get Jim to dance with her during rehearsals because she wanted Jim actor John Krasinski to be caught off-guard and have to react to it on camera.

 The song featured in the episode supposedly performed by Jan's former assistant, Hunter, was written by the episode writers Lee Eisenberg and Gene Stupnitsky and Todd Fancey of The New Pornographers; Eisenberg and Stupnitsky wrote the lyrics, and Fancey wrote the music.
 The song was sung by Fancey.
 Eisenberg and Stupnitsky later explained that, despite the suggestive lyrics, the song is "left to interpretation".
-In April 2018, Fancey shared the alternate version of "That One Night".
+The lyrics were sent to a number of musicians and bands, asking them to write and record music for the song, and after listening to the various submissions Eisenberg and Stupnitsky chose Fancey's version.
+In April 2018, Fancey shared an alternate version of "That One Night".
 After sending an acoustic version, Fancey was asked by a production assistant to record a "smoother, more polished" version of the song.
 The fully arranged version was later scrapped in favor of Fancey's original version.

 The episode guest starred Beth Grant, Steve Seagren, and Gary Weeks.
 Grant would later reprise her character in the ninth season episode "Junior Salesman".
 Grant was asked to appear in the episode after Daniels saw her performance in the 2007 film No Country for Old Men.
 Grant praised Carell's improvisational skills—noting that "he just keeps going off script [and that he] is channeling something"—as well as Wilson's humorous antics while acting.
 She concluded that "if they had wanted a crazy, wild feature film using all the comedy that I saw in just those few days, you could absolutely have had one" with their acting.